anon140103/logistic_growth/README.md

 N(t) = K + 0.t
 $$

-In this context, $y$ corresponds to $N(t)$, which remains constant and does not depend on any other variable.
+Here $y$ corresponds to $N(t)$, which remains constant and does not depend on any other variable.
 Therefore, when we are constructing a linear model, the x-variable is set to 1, and there is no gradient as the population size is not changing.
 The linear model’s intercept will represent the carrying capacity ($K$).

 The code below filters the dataset for values where $t > 2500$, then applies a linear model to estimate $K$: